sbaeurle/thesis/readme.md

 ## Getting started

-First, fork the repository into your own namespace.
+1. Fork repository into your own namespace.
+(GitLab preferred to support CI capabilities)
-Head over to `config/` and replace the placeholders in `person.tex` and `general.tex` with your concrete data.
+2. Replace placeholders in `config/person.tex` and `config/general.tex` with concrete values.
+3. Replace logos in `images/` with the logo of your company and university.

-Ensure your latex distribution and all needed packages are installed correctly by performing on of the described build procedures (or use the Docker Integration of Latex-Workshop).
+**Important**: Ensure your latex distribution and all needed packages are installed correctly by performing on of the described build procedures (alternatively use VS Code Remote Development).

-If the pdf is generated correctly you can start writing you project using the files in `content/`.
+If the pdf is generated correctly you can start writing chapters as seen in `sections/01-introduction.tex`.

 ## How to build